 In all of these transactions, the Company either receives or provides collateral, including government, agency, mortgage-backed, bank and corporate debt and equity securities.
 In most cases, the Company is permitted to use the securities received to secure repurchase agreements, enter into securities lending transactions or to cover short positions with counterparties.
 In repurchase and resale transactions, the value of collateral typically exceeds the amount of cash transferred.
 Collateral is generally in the form of securities.
 Securities borrowing transactions generally require the Company to provide the counterparty with collateral in the form of cash or other securities.
-For securities.
+For securities lending transactions, the Company generally receives collateral in the form of cash or other securities.
 The Company monitors the market value of the securities borrowed or loaned and requires additional cash or securities, as necessary, to ensure that such transactions are adequately collateralized for the Company's risk management purposes throughout the life of the transactions.